Blog/Understanding Taxes Associated with Real Estate Inheritance

 Capital gains are taxable income.
 The capital gains tax is the tax paid on the profit made from such sales and is reported as part of income taxes.
 When inheriting property, you might owe taxes based on these gains, depending on what you plan to do with it.
 This is crucial to consider when handling inherited assets, as it affects your financial responsibilities.

 Many people who inherit property, such as a house from a relative, often decide to sell it.
 This could be because they already own a home or don't want the responsibility of maintaining another property.
+Whether selling actually beats renting is a numbers question, and we work the break-even through for both Regina and Saskatoon in should you rent or sell your house in Saskatchewan.
 Selling an inherited property involves understanding certain tax rules.
 Here's a simplified breakdown:

 When inheriting any asset, Canada's tax system uses a “stepped-up basis”.
 This means the asset's value for tax purposes is set at its value on the day you inherited it, not what it was originally worth.